Certezalito/freshtomato_stubby_nextdns_dns-over-tls/README.md

 * Your NextDNS cpe ID (https://my.nextdns.io/ see "ID")

 ## Directions:
-Replace cpe with your particular cpe ID from NextDNS, replace devicename with your choosing
+Replace `cpe` with your particular cpe ID from NextDNS

+Replace `devicename` with your choosing

 Paste this script into Administration > Scripts > WAN Up (main) and during reboot the script will take effect